nsoft/jesterj/README.md

 In this release we have the following features

+* Ability to visualize the structure of your plan (.dot or .png format: [example from unit tests here](https://tinyurl.com/22k7tu74) )
 * Simple filesystem scanner for locally mounted drives (replacement for post.jar)
 * JDBC scanner (replacement for Data Import Handler!)
 * Scanners can remember what documents they've seen (or not, boolean flag)